 - Kids need real food to develop and thrive.
 While pizza and macaroni and cheese may fill a child’s belly, kids need fruits, vegetables and whole grains to provide the necessary, vitamins, minerals and phytonutrients (plant nutrients) for optimal growth and development.
 Furthermore, an important part of a child’s development is their oral motor skills, those functions of the mouth (lips, tongue, teeth and palate) that allow for speech, safe feeding and swallowing.
 Many kid-friendly foods are soft and easy to eat and don’t encourage development of those skills.
 Relying too heavily on these foods (like soft chicken nuggets and pouches with soft purées) can allow kids to lag behind in oral motor development and may lead to picky eating.

 - You don’t have time to be a short order cook.
 Making two or three meals to satisfy everyone’s preferences is exhausting and can lead to cooking burnout.
 Teach kids to eat what you are eating to save time and money and to encourage the spirit of adventurous eating.
 This can be done from the earliest bites of solid food.
 Instead of relying on store-bought baby food exclusively, find ways to make your meals into healthy baby food.
-Check out the Doctor Yum Project’s kid-tested, pediatrician approved recipes on org.
+Check out the Doctor Yum Project’s kid-tested, pediatrician approved recipes.
 Many of them have a “baby food shortcut” which shows families how to adapt a family meal and make a meal for a baby along the way.
 Eating in this way from a young age can avoid that picky eater trap and lead to a path to adventurous eating for a lifetime.

 - Nutrition shouldn’t be hidden, so stop hiding the veggies.
-Kids that are very hesitant eaters may be benefit from a few hidden vegetables as they gain confidence in food, but in general parents should try to help kids learn to love healthy foods without hiding them.
+Kids that are very hesitant eaters may be benefit from a few hidden vegetables as they gain confidence in food, but in general parents should try to help kids learn to love healthy foods without relying solely on hiding them.
 While hidden veggies may help nutritionally, the kids may not gain an understanding that vegetables can be delicious, so they may still try to avoid them when they are visible.
 Get kids loving their veggies by leading by example, preparing them together, growing a garden, and visiting a farmers market where they can pick out a couple of things to try.
 The more variety they are exposed to and realize that they enjoy, the better the eating habits will be.

 If kids can get involved in the food process, from shopping to preparing it, and they can learn about why eating healthy is so important to them, they are more likely to do so.
 This will help them avoid the obesity problems, chronic health issues, and they will have a better opportunity to live a healthier life throughout their adulthood.